 Most new parents struggle with finding time to work out.
 Try exercising early in the morning.
 Maybe it is hard to get out of bed, but it can be the perfect start to your day.
-Go up and workout before your partner goes off to work and your kids wake up.
+Get up and workout before your partner goes off to work and your kids wake up.
 It will be easier if your child is sleeping through most of the night, but you can also take a nap when the baby is napping.
 You might even be up anyways.
 Get your workout gear ready the night before and it will be easier to get up and out of the house.
-A 20-30 minute workout is usually enough to get your pulse up and release some endorphins.
-It will make you happier and your day better.
+A 20-30 minute workout is usually enough to raise heart rate and release some endorphins.
+It will make you happier and kick start your day.

 Schedule time for workout

-The time when you could make sudden decisions is gone.
-Just going for a run when you feel like it, or meeting up with a friend at the gym on a short notice, is not possible any more.
-Schedule the time you are going to work out.
-It is more likely that you will do it.
-Tell your partner that you will work out at a previously decided time.
-Make sure this is your time and he or she is home in time.
-When children have been added to the equation, preparation is very important.
-Have your gear ready for workout, decide when you will work out, for how long and plan what you are going to do.
+The time when you could make last minute may seem like a distant memory.
+Just going for a run when you feel like it, or meeting up with a friend at the gym at short notice, is not possible any more.
+By scheduling your workout, you are more likely to do it.
+Make yourself accountable by telling someone else that you have scheduled it in.
+When children have been added to the equation, preparation is very important, so try and get someone in to help you.
+And finally, plan the workout- have your gear ready, decide when you will work out, for how long and plan what you are going to do.

 Plan your exercise